 - swap or free swap

 - spread (fixed/floated)

 - deposit/withdrawal methods

 - and so on

-2. Compile A List Of Reputable Broker
+8. Compile a List of Reputable Broker

 There are countless brokers in the world.
 Some put no minimum initial capital, some will give you money when you open an account with them, and some put a relatively high minimum deposit.

 You could ask questions through chat or email to test their support.
-Or you could just use your instinct to choose one or two.
+Or you could use your instinct to choose one or two.

 Also, you can pick a broker based on its location.
 Brokers from advanced countries like the US and the UK are generally more regulated and sophisticated for professional traders.

-4. Try the Demo Account
+9. Try the Demo Account